tutek1/DTLabs/04_2DPlatformIn3D/lab04.md

 #### Pushing the player
 Right now, when the player exits the 2D level, they just **pop out** based on the player 2D position.
-That's not very interesting and it can make the 3D player **fall off** the obstacle that they are climbed successfully using the platforming section.
+That's not very interesting, and it can make the 3D player **fall off** the obstacle that they are climbed successfully using the platforming section.
 We will push (apply velocity) to the player in a given direction to make it more interesting.

 Let's define 3 `export` variables, that will determine the **success** (entered `WinArea`) and **failure** (fell on spikes) force the player should be pushed by and a variable that will determine for **how long** the player should be pushed for.
 Add this to the top of the `platforming_section.gd`:
 ```GDScript